 - Diencephalon: This part of the brainstem includes the thalamus, which relays sensory impulses from one part of the brain to another to be interpreted.
-Temperature, touch and pain sensation are affected by the thalamus and cortex.
+Temperature, touch, and pain sensation are affected by the thalamus and cortex.
 The hypothalamus is also located in the diencephalon, and it plays a crucial function in regulating blood pressure, heart rate, body temperature, fluid, sleep cycle and hormones.
-Optic nerves cross over in the thalamus, so injury here can cause a child to have vision problems.
+Optic nerves cross over in the thalamus, so injury here can cause vision problems.

 - Pons: The pons connects the medulla oblongata and the thalamus.
-It transmits information between the cerebrum, medulla oblongata and cerebellum.
+It transmits information between the cerebrum, medulla oblongata, and cerebellum.
 The pons also plays a major role in the depth and frequency of respiration.
-An injury to the pons can affect a child’s breathing, ability to close the mouth and chew, vision, hearing, and ability to have coordinated motor function in the head, neck and face.
+An injury to the pons can affect a child’s breathing, ability to close the mouth and chew, vision, hearing, and ability to coordinate motor function in the head, neck, and face.

 - Midbrain: The midbrain connects the spinal cord and brainstem to the cerebral cortex.
-It helps control posture, balance, hearing, visual reflexes, hearing, temperature, arousal (alertness), the sleep cycle, and coordinated movement of the head and eyes.
+It helps control posture, balance, hearing, visual reflexes, temperature, alertness, the sleep cycle, and coordinated movement of the head and eyes.

 - Corticospinal tracts: These tracts connect the body to the motor cortex, conducting impulses from the brain to the spinal cord.
 The corticospinal tracts control the fine motor function of the limbs, such as precise movements of the fingers and toes.

 Cellular Functions in the Brain

 The brain is comprised of many different types of cells.
 Neurons, a primary cell type in the brain, process and transmit information through electrical and chemical signals.
 Neurons connect to each other and are the core of the nervous system.
 They are also the cells that are the most vulnerable to injury.